A quick but comprehensive list of the best coffee stocks to buy in 2022.

 Market Value: $140.87 Billion

 One of the main reasons why Starbucks corp. was able to survive and even do well during the pandemic was its seamless transition to a solely take-out and delivery form of transaction.
 Where other brands struggled -- the company was able to ensure that it was still operational and earning revenue despite lockdowns.
+This is why Starbucks is our #2 in the best coffee stocks list.

 Starbucks shares hit an unprecedented high during April of 2021 and, as restrictions around the world are starting to ease, the company has plans for the opening of more stores in emerging markets and fine-tune operations.
-Investing in their stocks now will definitely be a wise choice for long-term positions.
+Investing in Starbucks stocks now will definitely be a wise choice for long-term positions.

 3. Monster Beverage (NASDAQ: MNST)